swrp/CYBR8420-SemesterProject/Docs/SoftwareSecurityRequirements.md

 ### Overview
 To better define realistic security requirements for Elasticsearch the following environment, data flows, and threat actors were used as the foundation for requirements engineering.
-Uses cases and misuse cases were the developed for each data flow.
+Uses cases and misuse cases were then developed for each data flow to help define security requirements.
+Finally, Elasticsearch documentation was reviewed for alignment of the identified security requirements, security configuration, and installation issues.

 ##### Environment
 * Fraud Monitoring Department at a bank or credit card company using Elasticsearch to store customer information, threat data, and transaction information
 * The system is critical to the organization's ability to prevent credit card fraud and protect their cardholders

 ##### Data Flows
 The following Elasticsearch data flows were used during the definition of use cases:
 1. User storing data into elastic search - *Example: Fraud Analyst types notes from customer interaction which are then stored in Elasticsearch*
 2. System pushes data into cluster - *Example: Credit Card transaction data pushed in Elasticsearch from other systems*
 3. Internal cluster communication - *Example: Elasticsearch nodes copy data between systems for redundancy*
 4. User queries for data from cluster - *Example: Fraud Analyst views alerts or reports from Elasticsearch*
-5. Monitoring Network Traffic
+5. Alert to Fraud Analyst - *Example: Scheduled search in Elasticsearch sends fraud alert to Analyst when suspicious transactions occur*

 ##### Threat Actor Examples
 There are many threat actors that might want to attack an Elasticsearch cluster when it contains customer information or other valuable data.
 Threat actors might also want to disrupt the business functions that Elasticsearch provides to the Fraud Monitoring unit.
 The following are some examples of threat actors identified for this scenario.